 - Create Backup: Parameter values are stored in a file that can be used to restore to same or other instruments of the same type.
 The user can select to save the back-up file either in the instrument or on a connected USB memory.
-The file name cannot be edited. - Restore Backup: Restoring a previously stored parameter backup to the instrument.
+The file name can be edited.
+Note that additional information, which is saved in the backup file, can be given before the backup file is created. - Restore Backup: Restoring a previously stored parameter backup to the instrument.
+Any additional information in the backup file is displayed before a backup file is restored.
 Backup files can be fetched from internal memory or from a USB memory. - Set Default: Setting the set-up parameter values to factory default settings.
 All Zero offsets, Auto tares, Preset tares, Levels and Setpoints will be reset to zero when executing a default set-up. - File Handling: Copying, moving (renaming) and deleting files.
 The file handling is used to manage files in the instrument.